Humanity in Perspective Winter/Spring Cohort

 - Discover how we can apply what we learn to our own lives and communities

-The class will meet mostly online, with optional in-person meetings and field trips.
+The class will meet entirely online, with optional in-person meetings and field trips.
 We will discuss technology access as part of your interview.
 We are committed to addressing barriers for participants who wish to make the commitment, so limited access to the internet or technology should not discourage you from applying.

 If you are interested, please read through this collection of Frequently Asked Questions (FAQ) and responses.
 If you still have questions, or would like to apply over the phone, please contact Program Coordinator and Lead Instructor, Rozzell Medina at firstname.lastname@example.org or (503) 409-9134.